automata-network/docs/docs/anydao/guide.md

   - Understand the different [voting types](./spec.md#voting-type)
   - Starting date & ending date refers to the proposal voting period.
 Understand more about [time restriction](./spec.md#configurations)
   - Understand more about [update frequency](./design.md#update-frequency)
 - Click on `Publish my proposal` and follow the instructions to submit your transaction.
-You should be able to see your proposal once it has been successfully created.
+You should be able to see your proposal once it has been successfully created
 ![](../assets/anydao/proposal_publish_txn.png)

 ## Vote